Spice mix

 This recipe is sufficient to nearly fill a 4 ounce spice jar

-1. Separately dry roast SZECHUAN PEPPER and FENNEL SEED until they are fragrant.
+2. Separately dry roast Star Anise and Fennel Seed until they are aromatic but not much darkened.
 Cool.

 NOTES:

-1. Amounts: all amounts are measured as ground, but all spices should be freshly ground from whole, not pre-ground.
+1. Amounts: are all measured as ground, but all spices should be freshly ground from whole, not pre-ground.
 One of those little rotating blade coffee grinders does an excellent job.
+For Star Anise about 11 full size stars, for Sichuan Pepercorns, nearly 3 T to make 2T ground.